BestRaoul/Hackulator-Keypad-Driver/README.md

-# Hackulator-Keypad-Driver
+# PI30-w keypad driver
-Hackulator Keypad Driver
+PI30-w keypad driver

 An adaptation of the hackulator keypad driver to make it work with my ti30 eco and some preferences changes.